 The database 'DatabaseName' cannot be opened because it is version 655.
 This server supports version 611 and earlier.
 A downgrade path is not supported.

-- Generate Scripts wizard of SQL Server Management Studio
+- Use the Generate Scripts Wizard in SQL Server Management Studio

-- Script the database schema in higher version of SQL Server by using the Generate Scripts wizard of SQL Server Management Studio interface.
+- Script the database schema and data from the higher version of SQL Server by using the Generate Scripts Wizard in SSMS.

-- Connect to the lower version of SQL Server, and then run the SQL scripts that were generated in the previous step, to create database schema and copy data.
+- Connect to the lower version of SQL Server, and run the SQL scripts that were generated in the previous step, to create the database schema and data.

 In the next section, I will demonstrate the steps for downgrading a SQL Server 2012 database to SQL Server 2008 R2 database.

-Step-1: Script the schema of the OUTLANDER database on the SQL Server 2012 instance (IITCUK\DEV01) using the Generate Scripts wizard of the SQL Server Management Studio interface.
+Script the schema of the OUTLANDER database on the SQL Server 2012 instance (IITCUK\DEV01) using the Generate Scripts wizard in SSMS.

-In Object Explorer connect to IITCUK\DEV01, right-click OUTLANDER database, expand Tasks and choose "Generate Scripts...".
+In Object Explorer connect to IITCUK\DEV01, right-click on the OUTLANDER database, expand Tasks and choose "Generate Scripts...".